wjson2002/database/report/project1.md

 - Describe how you store a null field.
 I store the null field at the start of each record.
+I calculate the number of bytes using the formula provided (n = ceil(y / 8)).
+To store n number of bytes for null field

 - Describe how you store a VarChar field.
-I use a fixed length of size attr.length to store the field.
+VarChar is compressed by the given size of the first byte.
+I read this byte and allocate enough space for the size of the string.

 - Describe how your record design satisfies O(1) field access.
-Each field has a pointer to it in the slot directory allowing for O(1) access
+To access a field, you can use the record attribute to retrieve the field in O(1) time.

 ### 3. Page Format
 - Show your page format design.